International Students Frequently Asked Questions

 - The 55-acre main campus is located in the heart of Kansas City.

-- About 850 students live on campus in 3 residence halls and the Townhouse Village, which features apartment-style living.
+- More than 50% of students live on campus in three residence halls and the Townhouse Village, which features apartment-style living.

 What majors and minors are offered?